 The feature-laden DCC also boasts adjustable brew strength, allowing you to make coffee that’s as rich or as watery as you want.
 In addition, self-cleaning capabilities and auto-shutoff timers make this one of the most convenient, versatile coffee rigs on the market.
 The 3200 features a revamped system that’ll simultaneously make hotter and better-tasting coffee, however, the only drawback is its relatively large countertop footprint — this guy isn’t terribly small.

 One common complaint about the DCC-2650 was its glass carafe.
-Luckily, Cuisinart realized this as an issue and upgraded the DCC line to include double-wall insulated carafes.
+Luckily, Cuisinart realized this as an issue and upgraded the DCC line to include double-walled insulated carafes.
 Now, your java never gets cold.
 Plus, the whole machine is BPA free, so no need to worry about harmful chemicals sneaking into your brew.
 All in all, the DCC-3200 is an admirable upgrade to an already excellent line of coffee makers.

 Mr. Coffee Optimal Brew